theNewbieClub-MAL/editionThreadGenerator-ps1/README.md

 ## Setup

 1. (Fork this repo and) clone the repo to your machine.
-   * We prefer to clone with Git rather download the repo as a ZIP package.
+   * We prefer to clone with Git instead of downloading the repo as a ZIP package.
    * To clone on Terminal, do:

     ```bash